Françoise Basseporte: Influences

 Basseporte's first teacher was the painter and engraver Paul-Ponce-Antoine Robert (also known as Robert de Sery).
 Under the patronage of the Cardinal de Rohan, Robert exposed Basseporte to the paintings of old masters in the Hôtel de Soubise and Palais-Royal in Paris.
 There, she found influence in the works of artists such as Rosalba Carriera.

 After Robert's death, Basseporte was apprenticed to Claude Aubriet and eventually succeeded him as the official painter of the Jardin du roi, and adding to Les Vélins du Roi.
-During her time at the Jardin du roi, Basseporte interacted with botanists Carolus Linnaeus and Georges-Louis Leclerc, the latter with whom she corresponded regularly.
+During her time at the Jardin du Roi, Basseporte met the Swedish botanist Carolus Linnaeus.
+In 1739, naturalist and author Georges-Louis Leclerc, Comte de Buffon was appointed director of the Jardin du Roi; Basseporte was hired as official painter for the Jardin two years later.
+Some of her correspondence with Buffon still exists.
 Basseporte furthered her connections to the scientific community through Noel-Antoine Pluche, whose Spectacle de la nature she helped illustrate, and plant physiologist Henri-Louis Duhamel du Monceau.
 Monceau, working with the Académie des sciences, served to influence Basseporte's work during her tenure as an Académie dessinateur.

 In addition to teaching royals and nobility, Basseporte is thought to have taught and heavily influenced artists such as Marie Therese Vien and Anne Vallayer-Coster.

 Work

 Basseporte was a teacher to Louis XV's daughters and was responsible for educating them on the art of flower painting.
 It is during this time that she is believed to have also worked as an interior decorator for Madame de Pompadour, the king's official mistress.
 Basseporte's connections to major botanists of the time, such as the previously mentioned Carolus Linnaeus and Georges-Louis Leclerc, reveal the artist's status within the genre of botanical illustration.
 Despite this, however, there is very little additional information available on her.
 The majority of said information derives from the Louis Poinsinet de Sivry and Jean Castilhon's the "Notice", which can be found inside the 1781 volume of Le Nécrologe des hommes célèbres de France, par une société de gens de lettres.

 Many of Basseporte's botanical illustrations, including those featured in attached external links below, were done in watercolor over pencil on vellum and measure about 15 x 12 inches.
-The ones included in below links belong to a series of 117 prints that were once incorrectly attributed to Pierre Joseph Redouté, an artist who worked much later than Basseporte, but are now believed to have been by the latter.
+The ones included in below links belong to a series of 117 prints that were once incorrectly attributed to Pierre Joseph Redouté, an artist who worked much later than Basseporte, but are now believed to have been by Basseporte.
 By viewing samples of Basseporte's work from this series, one can see the variety of content in which Basseporte both studied and depicted - from the leafy and green Polygonatum Multifloratum (Solomon's seal) and Nepeta Glechoma (ground ivy) to the bright red delicate petals of the Papaver (poppy).
 Each of these are shown isolated as single specimens and are restricted within the confines of illustrated frames against a plain background.